 - The Enhanced Security that UPI provides is likely to release the apprehensions that people associate with online transactions.
 The Two- Factor Authentication process aims at ensuring high security without revealing any personal financial details.

 - An added that sets UPI apart is its high transaction limit.
 Whereas regular mobile wallets allow a maximum transaction of Rs.
 10,000 without KYC norms, Unified Payments Interface offers a transaction limit of Rs.
 1 Lakh instantaneously.

 Freeing the users from the shackles of entering bank details including the account number, IFSC code etc, Unified Payments Interface will facilitate account holders to carry out transactions using the Aadhar Unique Identifier Number, their Mobile Number or the Virtual payments address.
 All the banks connected with this service will provide their customers with a Virtual ID unique to each customer which will act as your local address.
 Any transactions to be carried out will take place via this virtual ID and authenticated by the user using a password.

-For instance, whenever you avail any service, at the end the service provide (using Unified Payments Interface) will request the payment from your virtual address that the bank provides you with.
+For instance, whenever you avail any service, at the end the service provider (using Unified Payments Interface) will request the payment from your virtual address that the bank provides you with.
 Once the payment has been requested, you will get a notification on your phone about the same.
 To complete the transaction, you will authenticate the payment using your password and the process will be done.
 This whole process will not require sharing of any information between you and your service provider, except your virtual address.